Designations Congruent with Things: Chapter 22

 “That is not a virtue.
 It is, in fact, a surrogate endpoint for a vice.”

 “That sounds like something the academically envious would say,” Newton replies.
 “Don’t be a sore loser.
-Speaking of which, you must eat this mediocre ravioli or I will force you to literally drag me out of here because I am not trapping myself in a car with hypoglycemic you for ninety minutes, okay, I’m just not doing it.
-I want to live, okay.
+Speaking of which, you must eat this mediocre ravioli or I will force you to drag me out of here because I’m not trapping myself in a car with hypoglycemic you for ninety minutes.
+I’m not doing it.
+I want to live, okay?
 I want to live.”

 Hermann sighs.

-Before they leave, Hermann eats the remainder of the moderately acceptable ravioli and Newton manages to orchestrate a three-way conversation between himself, Hermann, and Flow regarding her academic aspirations with the possible secondary goal of convincing her that Hermann is, in fact, significantly kinder than his exterior demeanor might suggest.
-Hermann attempts not to be offended by this turn of events, because he is entirely certain that out of the pair of them it is Newton whose social skills need work, but the man has an incredible talent for eliciting extreme aggravation from Hermann, which, he admits, is not the ideal emotion to be experiencing while trying simultaneously to perform social niceties to the best of his ability.
+Before they leave, he eats the remainder of his barely acceptable ravioli while Newton orchestrates a three-way conversation between himself, Hermann, and Flow regarding her academic aspirations with the possible secondary goal of convincing her that Hermann is, in fact, kinder than his exterior demeanor might suggest.
+Hermann attempts not to be offended by this turn of events, because he is entirely certain that, of the pair of them, it’s Newton’s social skills that need work.
+The man has an incredible talent for eliciting aggravation from Hermann, which, Hermann admits, is not the ideal emotion to be experiencing while trying to perform social niceties to the best of his ability.

-In the end, their meal is again and vexingly gratis, and Newton ends up with a folded square of paper that Hermann suspects is inscribed with Legit Flow’s phone number.
-Possibly.
+In the end, their meal is again and vexingly gratis, and Newton leaves with a folded square of paper that Hermann suspects is inscribed with Legit Flow’s phone number.

 They step out of the diner into a light rain, invisible except as a glitter around the halations created by streetlights and car lights in the humid air.